sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/instance-size.md

 # Instance Size

-You should configure your Sourcegraph instance based on the number of users and repositories you have using our size chart shown below.
+When sizing your Sourcegraph deployment, it is important to take into account the number of users and repositories in your environment.
+Below is our sizing chart with our sizing recommendations for different size environments.

 ## Size chart